by Nebula Haze

 Two Aurora Indica plants on left (very small, fast-flowering Indica) & Two Wonder Woman plants on right (a hybrid with some Sativa characteristics) – These were grown together from seed in the same environment yet you can clearly see the stark difference in growth characteristics between the strains!

-Very few growers have access to the genetics of "pure-bred" Indica, Sativa or Ruderalis wild plants (often called "landrace" strains).
-These generally low-yielding ancestors of today's modern strains are often far less pretty, medical and potent than strains which have been bred specifically for bud quality and yields.
+Very few growers have access to the genetics of “pure” Indica, Sativa or Ruderalis plants.
+These generally low-yielding ancestors of today’s popular strains are often far less pretty, medical and potent than strains which have been bred specifically for bud quality and yields.

-Example of "wild" Sativa buds – with landrace strains the buds are often loose and airy (though they can sometimes have unusual or unexpected effects!).
-Most modern strains actually hyrbids that have been bred to produce higher yields and be easier to grow indoors!
+Example of “pure” Sativa buds – with older Sativa strains the buds are often loose and airy (though they can sometimes have unusual or unexpected effects!).
+Most modern strains actually hyrbids of many different strains that have been bred to produce higher yields, more compact buds, and be easier to grow indoors than what grows naturally outdoors!

 For the purposes of medical marijuana or adult-use cannabis, you may want to choose a strain that has been bred to produce the effects you want, whether it has Indica or Sativa in its history!